TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

 ```

-Take home message: In general, the standard error of a sample estimate of a population
+Take home messages: In general, the standard error of a sample estimate of a population
   parameter (such as the mean or standard deviation) decreases with increasing samples
   size, but with diminishing returns.
-In fact, the standard error for the mean is
+In fact, the standard error of the mean is
+  directly proportional to the variance of the population parameter being measured and
-  inversely proportional to square-root of sample size.
-The naive formula (same one
+  inversely proportional to square-root of sample size:

+`standard_error_mean = population_variance / square_root(sample_size)`

-  you would use for a population) for the sample mean returns an unbiased estimator of
+We also saw that the naive formula (same one you would use for a population) for the
-  the population mean.
-However, the naive formula for the sample variance
+  sample mean returns an unbiased estimator of the population mean.
+However, the naive
-  actually has a negative bias, which is particularly pronounced for small samples.
+  formula for the sample variance actually has a negative bias, which is particularly
-  This bias is eliminated by changing the formula to use `n - 1` instead of `n` in the
+  pronounced for small samples.
+This bias is eliminated by changing the formula to
-  denominator when averaging.
+  use `n - 1` instead of `n` in the denominator when averaging.

 The reason applying the population formula to a sample in order to estimate the population
   variance results in downwardly biased estimates can be understood in terms of